 Georgia Subtractions from Income

 If you have income that is taxable by the Federal Government but not taxable to Georgia, you must adjust your Federal Adjusted Gross Income.
-The following is a list of additional deductions allowed by the State of Georgia.
+The following is a list of additional adjustments that may be subtracted or allowed by the State of Georgia.

-- Dependent’s unearned income: Dependent’s unearned income included in parents’ Federal adjusted gross income.
+6. Dependent’s Unearned Income: Dependent’s unearned income included in parents’ Federal adjusted gross income.

 7. Funds and Programs: Income from any fund, program or system which is exempted by Federal law or treaty.

 8. Teachers Retirement: Adjustment for teachers retired from the Teacher’s Retirement System of Georgia for contributions paid between July 1, 1987 and December 31, 1989 that were reported to and taxed by Georgia.

 9. High Deductible Health Plans Premiums Paid : An amount equal to 100% of the premium paid by the taxpayer during the taxable year for high deductible health plans as defined by Section 223 of the Internal Revenue Code.
 The amount may only be deducted to the extent the deduction has not been included in federal adjusted income and the expenses have not been provided from a health reimbursement arrangement and have not been included in itemized deductions.

 10. Retirement Income : For tax year 2016, the maximum retirement income exclusion is $35,000 for taxpayers who are: